 - Do not eat roots, bread, butter, cheese, ice-cream in these 9 days

 - Do Logassa, Khamasana and Navkarvalis as many days as possible – at least do over the weekend

-Samuh Ayambil RSVP has now been closed.
+Samuh Ayambil RSVP is closed now.
 Please email firstname.lastname@example.org for any queries.